 Essential reading: Activity trackers for women – merging fashion with fitness

-This automatic response developed in our ancient ancestors as a way to protect them from predators and other threats.
-These days, you’re not very likely to face a danger of being eaten.
-But you do confront multiple challenges every day, such as meeting deadlines, paying bills, and making the daily commute to your office that may prompt your body to react in a similar way.
+This automatic response developed in our ancient ancestors as a way to protect from predators and other threats.
+Luckily, these days you’re not very likely to be eaten by a wild animal.
+But you do confront multiple challenges every day such as meeting deadlines, paying bills, and making the daily commute to your office – that may prompt your body to react in a similar way.

 It’s a tiny gray stone, satisfying to hold, zen-like and paired with a beautiful cork charging plate.
 Attach it to your bra or belt and get ready to discover a new path to calm.